migueltorrescosta/migueltorrescosta.github.io/pages/3_IT Skills.md

 It was needed for an Elliptic Curves Project at Oxford University during the Summer of 2016.
 I was impressed by the simplicity of the code needed to work with intrincate mathematical objects (namely elliptic curves over arbitrary rings, which I used extensively).

 #### SketchUp
-Spent a lot of time on it during highschool.
+Spent a lot of time playing with it during highschool.

 #### C++
 I´ve used Python for the last 3 years, but before that I used to play with C++ a lot.
 I eventually changed to Python since most of my current coding does not require the speed C++ gives, and Python is a lot faster to code.